Contact Us | Search

 Overall impacts of the research:

-1. The result of bacteriological confirmation has led the team to promote the use of GeneXpert and/or in-house PCR.
-The benefit of using cytospin is analyzed using data from three different countries.
+1. The results of the bacteriological confirmation has led the team to promote the use of GeneXpert and/or in-house PCR.
+The benefit of using cytospin was analyzed using data from three different countries.

-2. The result of PK study of higher dose of Rifampicin has encouraged physicians to use a higher than recommended dose of Rifampicin to treat TB meningitis patients.
+2. The result of the PK study using a higher dose of Rifampicin has encouraged physicians to use a higher than recommended dose of Rifampicin to treat TB meningitis patients.
 The Indonesian health policy maker also has approved the administration of higher dose of Rifampicin for extrapulmonary TB, especially TB meningitis.

-3. A multicenter phase 3 trial for higher dose Rifampicin has been discussed and the plan has been initiated by submitting a proposal to the MRC, UK, and possibly will be funded by NIH/NIAID.
+3. A multicenter, phase 3 trial for the higher dose of Rifampicin was discussed and the plan has been initiated by submitting a proposal to the MRC, UK, and possibly will be funded by NIH/NIAID.

 4. Data on PK of INH in plasma and CSF is also being used to design clinical trial using higher dose of INH.